 Heroin doesn’t discriminate; it affects many people from all different walks of life.
 In 2015 alone, 21,000 adolescents between the ages of 12 and 17 admitted to past-year use of heroin.
 In the same year, approximately 5,000 adolescents were currently abusing heroin.

 Again, many people begin use of heroin because they first began abusing prescription opioids.
 In fact, four out of five people abusing heroin first abused prescription opioids.
-Of those suffering with opioid addiction, women tend to be affected more than men.
+Of those suffering from opioid addiction, women tend to be affected more than men.

-Though heroin can affect anyone, especially those seeking it as a replacement for other opioids, it tends to most affect those ages 18 to 25, especially people in this age group living in urban areas.
+Though heroin can affect anyone, especially those seeking it as a replacement for other opioids, it tends to mostly affect those ages 18 to 25, especially people in this age group living in urban areas.
 The ASAM reports that an estimated 23 percent of people who abuse heroin will develop an addiction to it.

-Side Effects Of Abuse
+Side Effects Of Heroin Abuse

 The most immediate side effects of heroin include a “rush,” during which you experience a feeling of euphoria and well-being, followed by a “high,” or extended period of pleasurable effects.
 With these effects may come some adverse side effects, though.